 The report also talks about the Renault Kadjar 2022 interior, expecting it to have more opulence.
 The new cabin will be more digital, drawing inspiration from the Renault Symbioz demo car.
 It would comprise an L-shaped cluster of three displays – a virtual instrument cluster, a touchscreen infotainment system, and a secondary touchscreen for basic functions like climate control and cabin lighting.

 2022 Renault Kadjar E-TECH Plug-in Hybrid

 The new Renault Kadjar model range will include two hybrid variants, a hybrid (E-TECH) and a plug-in hybrid (E-TECH Plug-in), as per a report from largus.fr.

 The 2022 Renault Kadjar E-TECH, the first-ever Renault Kadjar hybrid, will employ a new 170 PS (168 hp) 1.2-liter HR12 engine.
 The 2022 Renault Kadjar E-TECH Plug-in, the first-ever Renault Kadjar PHEV, will use the same platform as the 2022 Mitsubishi Outlander PHEV – CMF-C/D – but with a different powertrain.

 The next-gen Renault Kadjar could debut in early 2022 and hit European showrooms in the summer of the same year.
-Meanwhile the next-gen Mitsubishi Outlander PHEV breaks cover today at 6 PM EST. Production of the US-spec Japanese SUV has already begun, and so, the US launch should take place in the coming months.
+Meanwhile the next-gen Mitsubishi Outlander has just been unveiled.
+Production of the US-spec Japanese SUV has already begun.
+The PHEV of the 2022 Outlander is expected to break cover in Fall 2022.